Wits B-BBEE Missing Middle Campaign Helpdesk

 The expectation is that these middle-income families can secure bank loans to finance the education of their children.
 Unfortunately, many of these parents are so indebted that our risk-averse financial institutions would not consider them for loans**.

-Since the May 2019 Amendments to the Codes of Good Practice, organisations may now earn up to 4 points on the Skills Development Element for pro rata spending towards the target of 2,5% of payrol on bursaries for black South African students at higher education institutions.
+Since the new Amendments to the Codes of Good Practice came into effect, organisations may now earn up to 4 points on the Skills Development Element for pro-rata spending towards the target of 2,5% of payroll on bursaries for black South African students at higher education institutions.

-- Amendments to the B-BBEE Codes of Good Practice come into effect on 1 December 2019
+- Amendments to the B-BBEE Codes of Good Practice came into effect on 1 December 2019

 - The Skills Development Element now includes a new target of spending 2,5% of payroll on bursaries for black students at Higher Education Institutions